• Skip to primary navigation

 • 🥡 Storing & Reheating

-It’s Stress-Free!
-No need to fret over making dessert!
+• It’s Stress-Free!
 This recipe uses Bisquick’s pre-made baking mix and juicy canned peaches so it’s always easy to whip up.

-It’s a Classic!
+• Classic.
 Peach cobbler is a perfect dessert.
-Sweet, syrupy peaches, buttery topping and topped with a scoop of ice cream – simply irresistible!
+Sweet, syrupy peaches, buttery topping, and topped with a scoop of ice cream – simply irresistible!

 🥘 Ingredients

-This decadent, delicious Bisquick Peach Cobbler is such a simple recipe.
+This delicious cobbler is such a simple recipe.
 It has just 6 ingredients, and you might just have all of them in your kitchen!

 Bisquick peach cobbler ingredients with labels.

-• Bisquick – A classic baking mix that’s available in just about all American grocery stores.
+• Bisquick – 1 cup of Bisquick.
+This is a classic baking mix that’s available in just about all American grocery stores.
 If it’s not available in your area, you can use another baking mix or make your own dry mix.

-• Ground Nutmeg – This adds a beautiful, delicate spice that goes perfectly with peaches.
+• Ground Nutmeg – ½ teaspoon of ground nutmeg.
+This adds a beautiful, delicate spice that goes perfectly with peaches.
 You can also add other spices and flavorings here if you’d like!
-(See Tips & Recipe Notes)

-• Milk – For this recipe, whole milk will give you the best results.
+• Milk – 1 cup of milk.
+For this recipe, whole milk will give you the best results.
 You can also substitute any other kind of milk that you may have on hand!

-• Butter – You want this to be melted and cooled.
+• Butter – ½ cup of butter, melted and cooled.
 I prefer a good quality European butter for this, but as with the milk, you can use whatever you prefer/have on hand!

-• Sugar – You can use white or brown sugar for this recipe, but I prefer brown sugar to give a rich, caramel flavor to the peaches.
+• Sugar – 1 cup of sugar.
+You can use white or brown sugar for this recipe, but I prefer brown sugar to give a rich, caramel flavor to the peaches.

 • Canned, Sliced Peaches – This recipe calls for canned, sliced peaches and they should be drained thoroughly to prevent the cobbler from being soggy.
 You can use 1 29-ounce can of peaches or 2 15-ounce cans of peaches.